publisha/publisha.github.io/Research/eBook_production1.3.md

 There are many good books on Regular Expressions.
 I suggest reading about InDesign and GREP in:

-GREP in InDesign - By Peter Kahrel Publisher: O'Reilly Media Released: October 2008
+GREP in InDesign - By Peter KahrelPublisher: O'Reilly MediaReleased: October 2008

 Choosing GREP terms from the InDesign Find/Change menus